Gmuman7/ecommerce-segmentation-analysis/README.md

 ## Key Metrics

+While the key matrics below are elementary in nature, the goal of this project is to model the process behind the analysis.
+Given this is an exercise, one can only analyze so much without additional context.

 - **Total Revenue**: The total amount a customer has spent.
 - **Frequency**: The number of purchases made by each customer.
 - **Average Order Value (AOV)**: The average value of each order.

 ## Findings

+Using the "Elbow Method" to identify that there were two significant clusters within the data, I was able to identify the metrics that set the customer sets apart:

 - **Cluster 1: Frequent Buyers**
   - Total Revenue: $100,000
   - Median Frequency: 1971 purchases
   - AOV: $55.38

   This small but powerful cluster contributes a large portion of revenue with frequent, high-value purchases.
+Given their very high purchase frequencies, they are likely fiercely loyal to this brand.

 - **Cluster 0: Casual Shoppers**
   - Total Revenue: $645.81
   - Median Frequency: 41.5 purchases
   - AOV: $16.90

   This larger cluster makes less frequent and lower-value purchases but presents potential for upselling and engagement.
+There were roughly 11x more customers in this segment than Cluster 1, so there are likely many opportunities to convert these customers into Cluster

 ## Dataset